 “I want to be ripped apart by music.
 I want it to be something that feeds and replenishes, or that totally sucks the life out of you.
 I want to be dashed against the rocks.”

 – Jeff Buckley

 He stands beneath a street lamp on the cracked pavement of life, electric guitar in hand, singing as the light fades into dusk.
-As he sings, he watches birds fly across the pink sky above city power lines, his voice straining out broken cries of reality under immense skyscraper gloom.
-His voice glides up and down in ethereal passion; his eyes follow summer birds into dreams of rapture, watching as they glide away into visions of spring’s promise and reunited love.
+He watches birds fly across the pink sky above city power lines, his voice straining out broken cries of reality under immense skyscraper gloom.
+His voice glides up and down in ethereal passion; his eyes follow summer birds into dreams of rapture as they glide away into visions of spring’s promise and reunited love.

 To enter the world of Jeff Buckley’s music is to step into a vortex where emotional pain collides with spiritual transcendence.
 Listening to his catalog is an exhausting and cathartic journey.
 An intense and emotional singer, he was serious about the experience his music provided to both himself and his fans – in one interview he claimed that the act of singing changed the shape of the bones in his face.

 Actor Brad Pitt attempted to make a movie about him.
 Popular musicians of the time revered him; they stood completely still, mouths open, envious of his otherworldly talent.
 I’ve followed many musicians, but Jeff Buckley is the only singer who I can honestly describe as holy or beatific.

 “Asleep in the sand with the ocean washing over”

 Jeff Buckley drowned in a Tennessee river in 1997.
 His tragic death is impossible to separate from his legacy; his death fuels his legend in part because his songs are peppered with potent images of water and drowning.
 A singer who naturally harnessed mystery in his songs ultimately added to his own mystique by way of his death.
 Images of the ocean, falling rain, and references to drowning emerge within many of his songs.